LOADING ...

 beaches, a new major offensive was begun. again,

-of the British offset the effect of heavy
+of the British command the effect of heavy

 reinforcements.
 The forces, on the other hand, were

-inspired by the leadership of Mustafa (Kemal Atatrk,
+inspired by the leadership of Kemal (Kemal Atatrk,

-later president of Turkey) and the of their German
+later president of Turkey) and the skill of their

 commander, Liman von Sanders.
 After a few more months

-of stalemate, Hamilton was by Sir Charles Monro,
+of stalemate, Hamilton was replaced by Sir Monro,

 who was sent to the situation.
 Monro recommended

-evacuation, and the allied were withdrawn in December
+evacuation, and the allied forces were in December

 the French a rate of 47,000 out of 79,000; Turkish,